Display application dependency data in SAM

 The Application Connections widget does not appear automatically on cloned, custom versions of Node Details and Application Details views.

-- To add a widget to an individual view, see Add widgets to Orion Platform views.
+- To add a widget to an individual view, see Add widgets to SolarWinds Platform views.

-- In SAM 2019.4 or earlier, add a widget to multiple views by clicking Settings > All Settings > Manage Views.
+- To add a widget to a dashboard, click Settings > All Settings > Manage Dashboards.
+See Customize modern dashboards.

-Sample data appears in the Application Connections widget if a node does not host an application dependency agent plug-in, or if polling does not find dependencies.
-See Deploy Orion agents to nodes with applications you want to monitor.
+Sample data appears in the Application Connections widget if no dependencies are detected, or if a node does not host an application dependency agent plugin.
+To deploy agents and agent plugins, assign at least one application monitor to each node you want to monitor.

 If Connection Quality polling is enabled, the Application Connections widget displays the following data about TCP connections:

-- Latency: Network latency (also called response time) is the time required for a packet to travel across a network path from a sender to a receiver.
+- Latency: The time required for a packet to travel across a network path from a sender to a receiver, also called response time.
 The higher the latency, the greater the impact on application performance as perceived by users.
-See .
+If necessary, .

-- Packet Loss: A percentage of packets lost with respect to packets sent, usually caused by network congestion.
-If this value exceeds the Orion general threshold, navigate to the to open the for the node.
+- Packet Loss: The percentage of packets lost for the node with respect to packets sent.
+Packet loss is usually caused by network congestion.

-Similar to Spotlight functionality in AppStack, you can click connection types and status indicators at the top of the widget to filter data, as shown here:
+Similar to Spotlight functionality in AppStack, you can click connection types and status indicators at the top of the widget to filter data.:

 Interpret colors and symbols in the Application Connections widget

-Orion Platform products use icons as a visual language to describe the status of items such as nodes, interfaces, events, or alerts.
-Values that exceed Orion Platform thresholds appear bold on a colored background, as shown next.
+SolarWinds Platform products use icons as a visual language to describe the status of items such as nodes, interfaces, events, or alerts.
+Values that exceed SolarWinds Platform thresholds appear bold on a colored background, as shown next.

 TCP connections and statistics about latency and packet loss